-- 9. Acknowledgment of Consideration.
+8. Acknowledgment of Consideration.
 The Parties have negotiated the rights and responsibilities of this Agreement in good faith based on projected costs.
 The Parties acknowledge that actual costs may vary from projected costs, especially since development will not occur for several years.
 Therefore, the Parties agree that the projected costs will be considered final costs for this Agreement.
-The City and the University each acknowledge and agree that their respective rights and obligations under this Agreement are supported by good and valuable consideration. - 10.
-Requirements Prior to First Reading.
-Prior to the first reading of the annexation ordinance before City Council, the University will: - a.
+The City and the University each acknowledge and agree that their respective rights and obligations under this Agreement are supported by good and valuable consideration.

+9. Requirements Prior to First Reading.
+Prior to the first reading of the annexation ordinance before City Council, the University will:

+- a.
 Sign this Agreement, subject to University of Colorado Board of Regents final approval. - b.
 Provide to the City an updated title commitment current within 30 days of the date of the first reading of the annexation ordinance or an attorney's memorandum that concludes or otherwise states that the University is the owner of the Property and authorized to execute this Agreement. - c.
-Submit a wetland delineation map that meets the requirements of the City's Stream, Wetland and Water Body requirement described in Section 9-3-9, B.R.C.
-1981. - d.
-Sign and file a petition for inclusion in the Northern Colorado Water Conservancy District Boulder Municipal Subdistrict and pay all applicable fees on land and improvements for inclusion in such subdistrict. - 11.
-Access.
-The University will permit public access (subject to standard University access and use policies including the Campus Use of University Facilities policy), to recreational facilities, sidewalks, trails, Buildings and other amenities that are open to University guest use.
+Sign and file a petition for inclusion in the Northern Colorado Water Conservancy District - Boulder Municipal Subdistrict and pay all applicable fees on land and improvements for inclusion in such subdistrict.

+10. Access.
+The University will permit public access (subject to standard University access and use policies including the Campus Use of University Facilities policy) to recreational facilities, sidewalks, trails, Buildings and other amenities that are open to University guest use.
 Such public access includes use of any multi-use paths ("MUPS") and trails connecting to Open Space land, use of recreation fields such as a possible running track, and any dog park.
 The Parties will collaborate on public access to the Property during development.
-The duty to collaborate applies to any Owner. - 12.
-Addressing.
+The duty to collaborate applies to any Owner.

+11. Addressing.
 The University will submit proposed street names and Building numbers ("Addresses") to the City during its design development phase.
 Addresses will comply with the City of Boulder Addressing Policy, as amended.
+Provided that University-submitted Addresses comply with the City of Boulder Addressing Policy, the City will deliver timely written approval of same.

+12. Conveyance of Land.
+The University will convey to the City by special warranty deed the applicable portions of the Property described below in accordance with the provisions of this Section 12.
+Conveyance will take place in a reasonable amount of time as mutually agreed to by the Parties.

-Provided that University-submitted Addresses comply with the City of Boulder Addressing Policy, the City will deliver timely written approval of same. - 13.
-Conveyance of Land.
-Upon City's delivery of written notice to the University that the City (i) has received the approvals for the Flood Mitigation Project described in Section 42, and (ii) is waiving all contingencies to the complete performance of its obligations set forth herein (the "Waiver Notice"), the City will request, and the University will convey by special warranty deed as soon as reasonably practicable the following portions of the Property at no cost to the City:
+a.
+The University will convey to the City the applicable City Premises (as defined herein below) at no cost to the City (save and except City's costs associated with closing of the Transfer) within 45 days following the date the City has delivered both (a) written notice to the University that the City (i) has received the approvals for the Flood Mitigation Project described in Section 41, and (ii) is waiving all contingencies to the complete performance of its obligations set forth herein (the "Waiver Notice"), and (b) draft ALTA/NSPS Land Title Surveys, updated title commitments and legal descriptions for said premises, draft special warranty deeds for each of the City Premises, and other documentation necessary to effectuate conveyance of such premises.
+The "City Premises" will consist of the following portions of the Property (as applicable) at no cost to the City: